Krijger/docker-cookbooks/supervisor/README.md

 This image is intended to be built on and is the base image for all recipes in [this project](https://github.com/Krijger/docker-cookbooks).
 Therefore, an child Dockerfile should not have to upgrade ubuntu.

-To make easy use of supervisord, an inheriting Docker project should contain a file `supervisord.conf` (you will find examples of such files in this repositories projects.
+To make easy use of supervisord, an inheriting Docker project should contain a file `[SOME_NAME].conf` and add that to /etc/supervisor/conf.d in the Dockerfile.
+Note that you can find examples of such files in this repositories projects.

-Note that in an inheriting Dockerfile you should add the supervisor configuration, e.g. by `ADD supervisord.conf /etc/supervisord.conf` and optionally add a supervisor run command, e.g. `CMD ["/usr/local/bin/supervisord"]`
+To run supervisor, you can add `CMD ["supervisord -c /etc/supervisor.conf"]`.